-We're excited to be launching our plans to develop an edible garden in the heart of Torry at the former St Fitticks' Council Depot.
-We are currently in the process of acquiring a community asset transfer from the City Council but we have the funding, the vision, and importantly the enthusiasm already!
+We’re excited to be launching our plans to develop an edible garden in the heart of Torry at the former St Fitticks’ Council Depot.
+The project will revolve around three key themes, community, education, and recreation.

-Education Area: Within the Edible Garden (nom nom nom) we will have a dedicated area for education and outdoor learning which will be versatile in its use and audience.
+Within the edible earden (nom nom nom) we will have a dedicated area for education and outdoor learning which will be versatile in its use and audience.
 A specially created education ‘pod’ with outdoor blackboard will be used for community learning, schools, and uniformed groups that can also be adapted for businesses to use for team days or activities.
 Adjacent to the pod will be areas for children and young people to be more creative with the emphasis on fun.

 Activities will take place weekly to maintain the garden in good weather along with promote skills around sustainability and raising environmental awareness (linking into the Scottish Governments’ commitment to increasing science capital for children and young people).